shivaluma/microservices-showcase/README.md

-## microservices-showcase

-This repository is for implementing some basic system with microservices architecture in Go.

-### List of projects
+# drone-test

-- `drone-test`: A simple project for testing Drone CI self-hosted.
+This package is for testing Drone CI located on https://drone.shivaluma.dev

-Author: shivaluma (Thanh Viet Nguyen)
+A sample http server is available at https://drone-test.shivaluma.dev